AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

    return data;
    ```

 ### Update the page load rule

 Passing additional data for Target outside of the XDM object requires updating any applicable rules.
 For this example, the only modification you must make is to include the new **data.content** data element to the generic page load rule and product page view rule.

-1. Open the `all pages - library load - AA & AT` rule
+1. Open the `all pages - library loaded - send event - 50` rule
 1. Select the `Adobe Experience Platform Web SDK - Send event` action
 1. Add the `data.content` data element to the Data field

    ![Add Target Data to Rule](assets/target-rule-data.png)

 1. Save your changes and build to your library
-1. Repeat steps 1 through 4 for the **product view - library load - AA** rule
+1. Repeat steps 1 through 4 for the **ecommerce - library loaded - set product details variables - 20** rule

 >[!NOTE]
 >
 >The example above uses a `data` object that is not completely populated on all page types.
 Tags handles this situation appropriately and omits keys that have an undefined value.
 For example, `entity.id` and `entity.name` would not be passed on any pages aside from product details.

-## Splitting Personalization Decision and Analytics Collection events
+## Splitting Personalization and Analytics requests

 The data layer on the Luma site is completely defined before the tags embed code.
 This allows us to use a single call to both fetch personalized content (e.g. from Adobe Target) and send analytics data (e.g. to Adobe Analytics).

-On many websites the data layer cannot be loaded early enough or quickly enough to be suitable for use with personalization applications.
-In those situations, you can make two `sendEvent` calls on a single page load and use the first for personalization and the second for analytics.
-Breaking up the event rules in this way allows the Target Decisioning event to fire as early as possible.
-The Analytics event can wait until after the data layer object is populated.
-This is similar pre-Web SDK implementations, where Adobe Target would fire the `target-global-mbox` at the top of the page and Adobe Analytics would fire the `s.t()` call at the bottom of the page
+On many websites, however, the data layer cannot be loaded early enough or quickly enough to use a single call for both applications.
+In those situations, you can use two [!UICONTROL Send event] actions on a single page load and use the first for personalization and the second for analytics.
+Breaking up the events this way allows the personalization event to fire as early as possible, while waiting for the data layer to load completely before sending the Analytics event.
+This is similar to many pre-Web SDK implementations, where Adobe Target would fire the `target-global-mbox` at the top of the page and Adobe Analytics would fire the `s.t()` call at the bottom of the page

-1. Create a rule called `all pages - page top - request decisions`
+1. Create a rule called `all pages - library loaded - request decisions`
 1. Add an event to the rule.
 Use the **Core** extension and the **[!UICONTROL Library Loaded (Page Top)]** event type
 1. Add an action to the rule.
 Use the **Adobe Experience Platform Web SDK** extension and **Send event** action type
 1. Select **[!UICONTROL Use guided events]** and then select **[!UICONTROL Request personalization]**